Ge0rgeBr0ughton/police-brutality/Georgia.md

 ### Cops pull people out of their car, taze them | May 31st

-Despite the woman showing resistance, the policeman grabs her and pulls her out of the car, and proceeds to taze her.
+Man and woman have their car windows smashed, get tazed, and are then arrested.
+They were not protestors but were out after curfew, and they don't resist arrest.

 **Links**